HiMz-za/JavaSpringLearning/README.md

 14. What is eager and lazy loading in Hibernate/JPA, and when would you choose to use each?
 15. What is JDBC and what purpose does it serve?
 Explain how this is related to an ORM
 16. What is often the culprit of a StackOverflowException?
 Why?
-17. What is the difference between eager and lazy loading?
+17. What is the difference between a stateful and a stateless EJB?
 18. What is the job of the JVM and how does it make Java cross-platform compatible?
 19. What is the purpose of the "finally" block?
 20. What is the stack and heap in the JVM?